jefjesuswt/wott/README.md

 This project's implementation of the `SabrPlayerAdapter` interface for Shaka Player can be found in [`src/app/core/streaming/ShakaPlayerAdapter.ts`][shakaplayeradapter].

+## Acknowledgments

+This project is heavily inspired by the original [Kira](https://github.com/LuanRT/kira) project by LuanRT.
+Much of the core logic for handling SABR streaming is based on his work in the [googlevideo][googlevideo] and [youtubei.js][youtubeijs] libraries.

 ## License

 Distributed under the MIT License.